NASA-AMMOS/AIT-Core/doc/source/contribute.rst

 Documentation
 -------------

-BLISS uses Sphinx to build its documentation.
+AIT uses Sphinx to build its documentation.
 You can build the documentation
 with:

 .. code-block:: bash